Emily Prager: Career

 Prager starred in the daily TV soap opera The Edge of Night from 1968 to 1972.
 She was later a contributing editor of The National Lampoon, a performer on The National Lampoon Radio Hour and worked and appeared in the High School Yearbook Parody.
 Her also work appeared in Titters, A Book of Humor by Women.
 She was a writer for, and briefly a cast member of Saturday Night Live in 1981.
 Although she did not appear in the single episode for which she was credited as a featured player (the last episode of the 1980–1981 season, with Jr. Walker and the All-Stars as musical guests, but there was no definitive host, even though some sources claim that Chevy Chase hosted this episode), she appeared uncredited in five episodes, between 1977 and 1981.
-Prager is one in a handful of microscopically short-lived cast members, joining Laurie Metcalf (who did appear on the episode Prager didn't, but only on Weekend Update), SCTV cast member Catherine O'Hara (who quit after being hired on SNL and didn't appear in the season six finale), and Shane Gillis (who was fired two weeks before he could appear in the season 45 premiere when evidence of him using racist, sexist, homophobic, and anti-Asian language was uncovered).